WLTX: WNOK-TV

 On August 15, 1951, Palmetto Radio Corporation, owner of WNOK (1230 AM), applied to the Federal Communications Commission (FCC) seeking to build a new TV station on channel 10 in Columbia.
 It had previously bid for channel 7, but that allocation was moved to Spartanburg after heavy lobbying from Governor and Spartanburg resident James F. Byrnes.

 In May 1952, with the possibility looming of a contest for channel 10—now the only available very high frequency (VHF) allocation in central South Carolina—and two parties seeking channel 25 in the new ultra high frequency (UHF) band, Palmetto Radio amended its application to specify the only other commercial allocation for Columbia, channel 67.
 When the FCC made its way through a priority list of station applications to Columbia, channels 25 and 67 were uncontested, and on September 18, 1952, the commission moved to grant Palmetto Radio a construction permit for channel 67.
 On the same day, it granted Radio Columbia, owner of WCOS (1400 AM), a construction permit for channel 25.

 WNOK-TV began broadcasting on channel 67 on September 1, 1953, as an affiliate of CBS and the DuMont Television Network.
 It used DuMont Laboratories's second high-power UHF transmitter installed (the first having been at WGLV in Pennsylvania).
-It signed on four months after WCOS-TV on May 1 and WIS-TV (channel 10) on November 7.
+It signed on four months after WCOS-TV on May 1.
+They were joined by WIS-TV (channel 10) on November 7.

 Palmetto Radio's decision to drop out of the bidding for channel 10 quickly came back to haunt it.
 WIS was the only station that Columbia-area viewers could receive without buying a UHF converter.
 Even with a converter, UHF reception was marginal at best.
 This left both WNOK-TV and WCOS-TV far behind WIS, which became the dominant television station in the Midlands of South Carolina.
 Dick Laughridge, a station employee from 1953 to 1999 and general manager for the last 21 years of his tenure, described having to buy UHF converters for the station's advertisers just so they could see their own advertisements on channel 67.
 When WCOS-TV folded in January 1956 for economic reasons, WNOK-TV acquired its business assets but not its physical plant.
 Channel 67 then began airing selected ABC programs.